Category

 1. A working premise.
 One sentence: who the story is about, what they want, what is in their way.
 If you cannot write this sentence, you do not yet have a story; you have an idea.
 Spend time on the premise first.
 See What is a Logline? for the workflow.

 2. A first draft of the pilot (or chapter one).
-The bible is most useful when written after the pilot teaches you what the show actually is.
-Bibles written before the pilot tend to need rewriting once the pilot is done.
+The bible is most useful after the pilot teaches you what the show actually is; bibles written before the pilot tend to need rewriting once it is done.
 If you do not have a pilot yet, write one before continuing.

 With those three in place, the bible workflow takes about a week for a one-season show and about a month for a multi-season franchise or novel series.